AOx0/pythonista3-CCGen/README.md

 # python-CCGen

-Interface made for Pythonista 3 (iOS).
+UI made for Pythonista 3 (iOS).
+CCGen made with Python.
 Made for education purposes only.